 In recent years special exercise programs designed for Parkinson’s have dramatically improved quality of life for people, whether or not they’re taking medication.
 These special programs help create new neural pathways.
 Five years of research data shows symptoms did not worsen, and in some cases improved immensely with these exercises.

-Check out Conundrum of Parkinson’s yoga exercise program in Fountain Hills.
-It includes rhythmic drumming, stretching, strengthening, coordination, balance, voice strengthening and brain stimulation.
-Participants are singing its praises several times a week.
+Check out your local or online Parkinson’s exercise programs.
+They often include rhythmic drumming, stretching, strengthening, coordination, balance, voice strengthening and brain stimulation.

 Share your feedback with us here!